25 Tips for Helping Your Child (and Yourself) Get a Better Night’s Sleep

 10. Avoid Screen Time After Dinner

 While blue tones on a bedroom wall encourage relaxation, blue light from your children’s favorite devices does the exact opposite.
 Keep your kids screen-free for two hours before bed so their brain has a chance to relax.
+Adults can also benefit from this advice, so turn off email notifications and resist the urge to get caught up in social media.

 11. Try White Noise